MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/new-and-improved-features-in-SharePoint-Server-2019.md

 ### Team Site sync with OneDrive sync client (NGSC)

 Users can use the new OneDrive sync client (NGSC – Next Generation Sync Client) instead of Groove.exe to sync Personal Sites hosted on SharePoint Server 2019 Public Preview.
 For more information, see [New OneDrive sync client release notes](https://support.office.com/en-us/article/New-OneDrive-sync-client-release-notes-845dcf18-f921-435e-bf28-4e24b95e5fc0).
-(Check with Troy for updates on procedures to use)

 ### Use of # and % characters in file and folder names